 As described in Sections 10 and 16.3, a detector of the TROPOMI instrument detects both a useful (intended) signal and a straylight (unintended) signal.
 The purpose of the straylight correction algorithm is to correct the output of the detector for the straylight signal.
 This algorithm is related to Section 16.3 in the forward model part.
-We first explain the theory of the so-called matrix multiplication correction algorithm.
-After that, a practical implementation of this algorithm is given.
-Then, an alternative correction, the so-called convolution algorithm, will be presented.
+We first explain the theory of the so-called matrix multiplication correction algorithm as a natural departure from the straylight theory (section 24.1.1).
+After that, a practical implementation of the matrix multiplication algorithm is given (section 24.1.2).
+Then, an alternative correction, the so-called convolution algorithm, will be presented in section 24.1.4.
+It will be shown that both correction algorithms are theoretically similar, while the latter has advantages stemming from the calibration measurements and the characteristics of straylight in the TROPOMI instrument.

-In a later stage, a re-assessment was needed concerning out-of-spectral band straylight.
+The convolution algorithm is used for all detectors, with two additions.
+First, for SWIR some details are different (section 24.1.5).
+Second, the incorporation of out-of-band straylight.
 Analysis of on-ground measurements showed that for the NIR-detector, straylight from outside the spectral range of this detector was of a magnitude that was considered too high.
 Since the wavelength immediately outside the NIR detector are not measured by other TROPOMI detectors, a possible correction was not possible within the established correction algorithm.
 Therefore, an additional out-of-band algorithm has been included.
 The algorithm, that needs information on the spectral density outside the NIR detector, is invoked before the straylight correction algorithm.
+It is described in section 24.1.6.